CrashCash/FlashAirScripts/README.md

 ### All three scripts take optional arguments:

 `-a ADDRESS, --address ADDRESS` which is the address of the card on your network.
-You can either use the raw IP address, or you can assign a hostname through your router.
+You can either use the raw IP address, or you can usually assign a hostname through your router.

 `-d DIRECTORY, --directory DIRECTORY` which is the working directory

 Note that these are saved to a configuration file (~/.flashair) so you don't have to retype them constantly.
 This means you only need to specify the card address once, and it's remembered.
+This also means the current working directory "sticks" across invocations as well.

 ### Setting up the scripts